arkq/LC3plus/Readme.txt

     The header is immediately followed by a series of coded audio frames, where each frame consists of a two-byte frame length information and the current coded frame.
+    For multichannel audio, the coded audio frames for each channel are concatenated and the length refers to the sum of the frame lengths.